Step into the world of seamless event planning and boosted sales with MICE โ the number one software in the industry.

 Adding set-ups allows you to see in the script per activity which set-up is applicable so that the operational team can prepare it.
 In addition, the client can indicate a desired set-up in the request module (optional) when selecting a location.

-Set up capacity per location
+Set up capacity per room

 4. Products & product categories